os008/What_Changed/README.md

  +	In this state, the program is minimised to the system-tray (if supported by the OS).
  +	It also pops-up notifications near the lower-right corner of the screen indicating the kind of change (nearly instantly).

+### Developers' notes:

+ + This repository is an Eclipse project, so just import it and run.

 <br>
 <br>
 **Copyright &copy; 2013 by Ahmed Osama el-Sawalhy**